Diocese of Polynesia

-The Diocese of Polynesia, or the Tikanga Pasefika serves Anglicans in Fiji, Tonga, Samoa and the Cook Islands, within the Anglican Church in Aotearoa, New Zealand and Polynesia.
+The Diocese of Polynesia, or the Tikanga Pasefika serves Anglicans in Fiji, Tonga, Samoa, Aotearoa New Zealand and the Cook Islands, within the Anglican Church in Aotearoa, New Zealand and Polynesia.
 The diocese's first bishop was consecrated in 1908.
 The diocese's cathedral is Holy Trinity Cathedral in Suva, Fiji.

 Polynesia is a diocese, and its Bishop is automatically accorded the style archbishop and the formal prefix Most Reverend.
-Under the new model of leadership now adopted by the Anglican Church in New Zealand, the Bishop of Polynesia is automatically one of the three co-presiding bishops and archbishops.
-Each of these three is metropolitan archbishop to his respective tikanga, and informally they also share the primacy, although in practice they are required to elect one of their number to be the formal Primate, and serve on the international Anglican Communion Primates' Meeting.
+Under the model of leadership adopted by the Anglican Church in New Zealand, the Bishop of Polynesia is automatically one of the three primates and archbishops.
+Each of these three is metropolitan archbishop to his respective tikanga, share the primacy and can serve in the one position held for the province on the international Anglican Communion Primates' Meeting.